 Bollards have been around us for several centuries now.
-At first, these posts were used to moor boats, yet they managed to extend their usage towards traffic control, property protection and pedestrian traffic guidance.
+At first, these posts were used to moor boats, yet they managed to extend their usage towards traffic control, property protection, and pedestrian traffic guidance.
 If you are considering installing bollards on your property, you should take into account our recommendations about placing bollards in commercial or residential zones listed down below.
-The bollard installation best practices can be applied both individually and by hiring a professional contractor that specializes in such matter.
+The bollard installation best practices can be applied both individually and by hiring professional bollard installers.

 Recommendations for bollard placement